 "Why aye, Your Majesty!" will be heard ringing across the place.
 "I'd very much like to enjoy one of your champion Ferrero Rochers!"

-Ross Noble and Tony Hawks' argument as to whether or not moles can have jobs.
+Ross Noble and Tony Hawks' argument in the 16 August 2010 episode as to whether or not moles can have jobs.

 In 2003, when the subject was "one minute"...

 Paul Merton: One minute can be fast, slow, medium paced... (buzz) Nicholas Parsons: Ross challenged.
 Ross Noble: No, it's a minute.

 The episode from August 2010 where, in the final round, the other panellists constantly buzz in on John Sergeant knowing their challenge is wrong.

 In a 2006 episode, the subject was "The London Marathon".
 Clement Freud managed to get the subject with 30 seconds left and quipped that he could run the London Marathon as he had the body of an 18-year-old boy... in his refrigerator.
 Paul Merton buzzed in but withdrew his challenge, saying that Clement really did have an 18-year-old boy named Simon in his fridge.
 He was given the subject anyway and began talking about his own relationship with Simon, at which point Julian Clary buzzed him for deviation - and during the ensuing banter, Clement claimed that Simon was in fact dead, to the dismay of Paul and Pauline McLynn.
 The round quickly collapsed into chaos, to the point that when Nicholas tried to return the subject to Julian, he slipped up and said Julian had four seconds to talk about Simon... and decided he might as well officially change the subject of the round.

 The 7 February 2005 episode features several classic moments: